Plants in Medieval Herbals

 Links to online manuscripts:

-- The Schoenberg Center for Electronic Text and Image at the University of Pennsylvania has images of entire manuscripts, including a 15th century herbal with 192 pictures of (MS LJS419), and a copy of "The Herbal of Dioscorides, Pedanius, Isocrates and Galen", also 15th c.
+- The Schoenberg Institute for Manuscript Studies at the University of Pennsylvania has images of entire manuscripts, including a 15th century herbal with 192 pictures of (MS LJS419), and a copy of "The Herbal of Dioscorides, Pedanius, Isocrates and Galen", also 15th c.
 (MS LJS062).

 - Bodleian Library, University of Oxford, has a facsimile of Apuleius' "Herbal", dated c.
 1070-1100 (Ashmole 1431).